 Upgrading and Downgrading

-When a passenger gets an alternative flight, it is important to understand upgrading and downgrading the flight’s class.
+In situations where a passenger receives an alternative flight, it is helpful to be aware of upgrading and downgrading the flight’s class.

-In situations, when the airline provides you with a higher class (for instance, you had Economy but were upgraded to Business class), you won’t have to pay additional fees for this service.
+In situations, when the airline provides you with an upgraded class (for instance, you had Economy but were upgraded to Business class), you won’t have to pay extra for this service.

-Regarding downgrading in class (if you had a Business class ticket, but were downgraded to Economy), you can obtain reimbursement.
-Here, you should be aware that the amount of compensation fully depends on the distance of a flight:
+Regarding downgrading in class (if you had a Business class ticket, but were downgraded to Economy), you have a right to receive reimbursement.
+In this case, it is worth mentioning that the amount of compensation is determined by the distance of a flight:

 - 30% of the flight tickets cost for a 1,500 km distance or less;